joyfill/components-swift/docs/iOS_RELEASE_AUTOMATION.md

 ### Required Secrets

-The following secrets must be configured in the GitHub repository:
+The following secret must be configured in the GitHub repository:

 - `API_REF_REPO_TOKEN`: GitHub Personal Access Token with access to:
   - `joyfill/api-references` repository
   - `joyfill/docs` repository
   - Requires `repo` scope for private repositories or `public_repo` for public ones

-- `COCOAPODS_TRUNK_TOKEN`: CocoaPods trunk token for publishing
-  - Obtain by running `pod trunk register EMAIL 'NAME'`
-  - Then retrieve token from `~/.netrc` or CocoaPods config

 ### Repository Structure